Zaplib/zaplib/zaplib/docs/src/getting_started.md

 cargo zaplib install-deps
 ```

-If you're going to do local development of Zaplib, be sue to add the `--devel` flag which installs some more dependencies, like [Zapium](./zapium.md) binaries.
+If you're going to do local development of Zaplib, be sure to add the `--devel` flag which installs some more dependencies, like [Zapium](./zapium.md) binaries.

 ```
 cargo zaplib install-deps --devel